mibur1/comet/README.md

 We further recommend using a dedicated [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://conda.io/projects/conda/en/latest/index.html) environment to mitigate the risk of potential version conflicts.

-Installation from the source code of this repository is also possible
+Installation from the source code of this repository is also possible:

 1. Download/clone the repository
 2. Open a terminal in the folder which contains the pyproject.toml file